jsslkeylog/jsslkeylog/README.txt

 The agent library was tested with Java 1.7 to 25; as it accesses internal API directly, it will likely not work in more recent versions without updating.

+As of jSSLKeyLog 1.4, a second agent library is provided that uses the new java.lang.classfile API for instrumentation.
+This library requires at least Java 24, but may more likely work with future Java versions it was not tested with.

 Usage
 ~~~~~